drug-design/course/docs/chapters/structure-based-design-case-studies.md

 #### Novartis Analyses

-The following view illustrates the binding mode used by Novartis for its own series.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/novartis-analyses-9a6305d9'><i class='fa fa-play' aria-hidden='true'></i></button>The following view illustrates the binding mode used by Novartis for its own series.
 It was shown on the previous page that two alternative binding modes can be imagined for the Novartis molecule, however  only one binding mode can apparently be modeled for the Parke-Davis compound.

 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.